 Ribbon Cutting Tool

 A ribbon cutting tool enables you to make fondant ribbons of various sizes with ease, giving you a nice even size along the length of the ribbon.
-This one by Tala includes accessories that allow you to create various patterns on your fondant as well.
+There are products available that allow you to create various patterns on your fondant as well.